Coconut agency chief suspended for ‘corruption’

 Likening himself to Emperor Julius Caesar who was assassinated by a cabal of conspirators from the Roman Senate and Army, Andal said the suspension order was an unjust, unfair and oppressive exercise against him because he was not given a chance to explain his side.

-He added that he was preventively suspended without any verified complaints and was denied his elementary right to confront his accusers or present his side of the matter.
+He added that he was preventively suspended without any verified complaints and was denied his basic right to confront his accusers or present his side of the matter.

 “The minds behind this conspiratorial plot to unceremoniuosly unseat me even had the temerity to systematically misrepresent and mislead the trust and well-meaning anti-corruption sentiment of some PCA career officials and employees,” Andal said.